On the Flipside

 On the Flipside is a metroidvania made in 5 days for the 2021 Nokia 3310 Jam by a team of 3.

-I owned our game design, level design, and art.
+I owned our game concept, gameplay design, enemy design, level design, visual direction, and sprite art.

 Media